 This is a standard zoom lens, and the standard zoom lens geometric distortion statement holds.
 This lens has barrel distortion at the wide end that transitions into negligible distortion (at just wider than 35mm) and on into pincushion distortion at the long end.
 The amount of barrel distortion at 24mm is moderate, with a strong bulge in the central portion of the frame.
 The pincushion distortion at 50mm through 70mm is moderately strong.
 These amounts are not unusual for this class of lens.

-Most modern lenses have lens correction profiles available, and distortion can easily be removed using these.
-Still, distortion correction is destructive at the pixel level as some portion of the image must be stretched, or the overall dimensions reduced.
+Most modern lenses have lens correction profiles available, and distortion can easily be removed using these. geometric distortion correction requires stretching which is detrimental to image quality.

 The amount of blur a lens can produce is easy to show, and as seen earlier in the review, this lens can create a strong blur.
 Assessing the quality is more challenging due in part to the infinite number of variables present among all available scenes.
 Here are some f/11 (for aperture blade interaction) examples.